theonize/Currier/Topic/Five Solae/Sola Scriptura.md

 Sacred meaning it is devoted to the particular purpose of spiritual revelation and development.
 Inspired meaning it is a product of providential occasion.
 Inspiration is, in mainline scriptural interpretation, the collaborative product of God and man.
-We say that scriptural inspiration is _verbal plenary_ meaning
+We say that scriptural inspiration is _verbal plenary_ meaning its origin was speech and it's creation required all parties involved to be present: God and man.